microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_securitycenter/_index.md

 The following README will guide you on how to onboard an Azure Arc enabled server on to [Azure Security Center (ASC)](https://docs.microsoft.com/en-us/azure/security-center/), so you can start collecting security-related configurations as well as event logs to recommend actions and improve your overall Azure security posture.

-In this guide, you will enable and configure Azure Security Center Standard tier on your Azure subscription, which will provide you with advanced threat protection (ATP) and detection capabilities.
+In this guide, you will enable and configure Azure Defender on your Azure subscription, which will provide you with advanced threat protection (ATP) and detection capabilities.
 To complete this process you will:

 * Setup a Log Analytics Workspace where logs and events will be aggregated for analysis.